Fabry Australia Committee

 The Fabry Australia Committee is a dedicated set of volunteers.
 All have a personal connection to Fabry Disease including being diagnosed with Fabry themselves and having family members with Fabry Disease.

 Megan Fookes, OAM, is the Managing Director of Fabry Australia and is passionate about serving the Fabry Disease community of Australia serving on the Committee since 1999.
 Megan's parents were co-founders of Fabry Australia and she is now an Honorary Life Member of Fabry Australia.
 Megan is a qualified school teacher and lives with her husband and two teeenage children in Sydney.
 Megan received a Medal of the Order (OAM) on Australia Day 2016 which she's dedicated to her late father and the Fabry community.
 Megan was a co-founder of a Rare Voices Australia serving as their founding Executive Director for 5 years and sits on the Council of Rare Diseases International.

 Sheridan Campbell (VIC)

-Sheridan Campbell is currently the Chair of Fabry Australia and is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
+Sheridan Campbell serves as Chair of Fabry Australia and is pleased to be involved with such a proactive group, to improve the lives of those affected by Fabry disease.
 Her father Rick Butler, was the first in her family to be diagnosed with the Fabry gene and she, along with other family members, are affected.
 Sheridan lives with her husband and three young boys in Northern Victoria, where she works as an osteopath.

 Lea Chant (NSW)